The collision and merger products of stars do not look alike: A magnetohydrodynamics comparison: Methods

 \subsubsection{Mergers}

 Unlike collisions, in reality, mergers occur on much longer timescales.
 For computational feasibility, we speed up the orbit shrinkage phase by adding artificial deceleration terms (similar to \citealp{2013ApJ...770L...8P,2021MNRAS.503.4734P}).
-The equations below, which are the same as Equation 2 in \citet{2021MNRAS.503.4734P}\footnote{Note that there is an error in that paper, which is corrected in our equation.}, quantify the anti-parallel, azimuthal acceleration terms that result in an inspiral at a constant rate $v_\mathrm{insp}$:
+The equations below, which are the same as Equation 2 in \citet{2021MNRAS.503.4734P}\footnote{Note that there is an error in that paper, which is corrected in our equation.}, quantify the antiparallel, azimuthal acceleration terms that result in an inspiral at a constant rate $v_\mathrm{insp}$:

-Here, $r$ is the instantaneous distance between the two stars, $\mathbf{v}_{\star}$ and $\mathbf{a}_{\star}$ represent the star's velocity and acceleration vectors, and $v_\mathrm{insp} = 10 \kmsinv$ is the inspiral velocity we choose.
+Here, $r$ is the instantaneous distance between the two stars, $\bm{v}_{\star}$ and $\bm{a}_{\star}$ represent the star's velocity and acceleration vectors, respectively, and $v_\mathrm{insp} = 10 \kmsinv$ is the inspiral velocity we choose.
 In comparison, typical Keplerian circular velocities for the masses and distances considered are $\sim 500$ -- $600 \kmsinv$.
 This deviation from the circular velocity results in a slightly eccentric inspiral with $e \approx 0.1$.
-For a constant value of $v_\mathrm{insp}$, stars with a more skewed mass ratio merge quicker (see Section \ref{sec:result} and Figure \ref{fig:mag_energy_tot}).
+For a constant value of $v_\mathrm{insp}$, stars with a more skewed mass ratio merge more quickly (see Section \ref{sec:result} and Figure \ref{fig:mag_energy_tot}).

-We position the relaxed (non-rotating) stars in a circular binary orbit with an initial semimajor axis of $1.5\,\rtot$ and run the simulations with the sped-up inspiral.
-As a comparison, using the Roche-lobe radius approximation formula from \citet{1983ApJ...268..368E}, Roche-lobe filling ensues at $\lesssim 1.31\,\rtot$ for our range of mass ratios (see Table \ref{tab:star_models}).
+We position the relaxed (nonrotating) stars in a circular binary orbit with an initial semimajor axis of $1.5\,\rtot$ and run the simulations with the sped-up inspiral.
+As a comparison, using the Roche lobe radius approximation formula from \citet{1983ApJ...268..368E}, Roche lobe filling ensues at $\lesssim 1.31\,\rtot$ for our range of mass ratios (see Table \ref{tab:star_models}).